DZakh/gluer/README.md

 - [ ] Dogfood the package
 - [ ] Prevent using dublicated trait names
 - [ ] Finish the docs
-- [ ] Add inline traits
-- [ ] Add generic traits like in rust
+- [ ] Add contracts
-- [ ] Show inline trait names in the profiler instead of anonymous functions
+- [ ] Show contracts impl names in the profiler instead of anonymous functions

+## Contributions are welcome

+There is some functionality that does not contradict the philosophy of the package, but since we don't have such usecases, they were not implemented.

+For example:

+- Using classes for the implementation factory
+- Asynchronous implementation factory
+- Generic traits like in rust with &self and impl for

+Feel free to create an issue if you need something more.